dborncamp/ScienceSaturday/README.md

 ## The Data

-I have cleaned the data from the google sheet (https://docs.google.com/spreadsheets/d/1clTSVXBHpFB_4yqkAQhzvsDoVax4SZUYpGdbCy7FZ6U/edit#gid=329859720) a little and it should be easily readable using a Pandas dataframe.
-See the Python notebooks in `lib` to do this.
+The raw data can be found in this [https://docs.google.com/spreadsheets/d/1clTSVXBHpFB_4yqkAQhzvsDoVax4SZUYpGdbCy7FZ6U/edit#gid=329859720](Google Sheet).
+We have attempted to clean up the data in various ways.
+Early attempts involved using the notebook found in the `lib` directory.
+Currently, the data is cleaned up manually and placed in the `data` directory.
+For the most part, these data files are easily readable using pandas.
+See the README file found in that directory for further details.

 ## Future Science Saturdays
 Below are some ideas that have been floated for future Science Saturday adventures:

-- Cold red wine same as white wine? (reverse of SS1)
 - Should we test different priced vodkas?
 - Let's test chocolate!
 - Coffee coffee coffee
+- Name brand vs generic